Office of Consumer Counsel

-This is a full-time, 40 hours per week position, Monday – Friday.
+These are full-time, 40 hours per week positions, Monday – Friday.

 Applicants must include a resume within the “Resume Tab” of their application.

-Questions regarding this position should be directed to the hiring agency's human resources office: DEEP.HumanResources@ct.gov or (860) 424-3006.
+Questions regarding these position should be directed to the hiring agency's human resources office: DEEP.HumanResources@ct.gov or (860) 424-3006.

-The selected candidate must be admitted to practice law in the State of Connecticut.
+The selected candidates must be admitted to practice law in the State of Connecticut.